An Overview of our Xero Integration15 Nov 2021

 Setting up your link between OpenCRM and Xero is easy:

-And that’s it, the bare bones integration is set up.
+And that’s it, the bare bones integration is done, and the two systems are talking to one another.

 Once you’ve connected OpenCRM to Xero, you can now get into the important detail that makes this integration so powerful.
 Detailed guidance for all of the below can be found in this FAQ.